pedrodsc/acer-swift/README.md

 # acer-swift
-Scripts and mods to the Acer Swift 1
+Scripts and mods for the Acer Swift 1

 ## Folder Description
 - **Fusuma**